DhaanuI/Attryb_assignment/README.md

 # Click on Sign Up to Register
 ![image](https://github.com/DhaanuI/Attryb_assignment/assets/112754832/6ac33863-4748-494a-967b-33f19b2b46d2)

-# Click on Login to Register
+# Click on Login to signin
 ![image](https://github.com/DhaanuI/Attryb_assignment/assets/112754832/b9fa765a-0cf8-4560-b071-4149c90ec4dd)

 # You can do all CRUD operations if you are a registered user